 Conclusion

 Balancing a job and side hustle isn’t about finding hidden hours or optimizing harder.
-It’s about ruthlessly honest accounting: how much energy do you actually have, and where does it genuinely exist in your week?
+The Energy Audit Method, the approach we teach at Goals and Progress, is really about ruthlessly honest accounting: how much energy do you actually have, and where does it genuinely exist in your week?

 But most side hustles don’t fail because you’re lazy or lack time.
 They fail because you’re trying to do deep creative work on cognitive fumes, at times when your brain is already spent.
 The Energy Audit Method reverses this.
-You start by mapping reality – not your ideal week, but what actually happens to your energy across seven days.
+You start by mapping reality, which means not your ideal week but what actually happens to your energy across seven days.

 Next 10 minutes